Ritsa Football Club

-Ritsa Football Club is a football club in the city of Gudauta, in the state of Abkhazia that competes in the Abkhazian Premier League.
+FC "Ritsa" Gudauta is a football club in the city of Gudauta, in the state of Abkhazia that competes in the Apsny Super League.

 History

 Founded on 1994 in the city of Gudauta in the state of Abkhazia, the club is affiliated with the Football Federation of Abkhazia.

+A feeder club of FC "Ritsa" Gudauta plays in the Abkhaz second division the 'National Abkhazian Football League" as FC "Ritsa-2" Gudauta.